Curved origami and tangent developables

 We see that a cylinder rolled out of paper has gaussian curvature zero.
 In fact, any surface made with paper has gaussian curvature zero, and any surface with gaussian curvature zero can be assembled from paper.
 This is the content of Gauss’s Theorem Egregium (the wonderful theorem).
 Mathematically, two surfaces are isometric if and only if their gaussian curvatures are the same.
 This is striking, because the particular values of the principle curvatures can differ between two isometric surfaces, but their product is constant.
 (Compare the cylinder to the plane.)

 You’ve applied the theorem Egregium if you’ve ever eaten a particularly floppy new york slice pizza.
-To stop the pizza from dropping, you fold the pizza in half.
-This forces one of the principle curvatures to be nonzero.
-The Pizza, starting as a flat surface, must have gaussian curvature zero.
-So, the direction parallel to the pizza must have curvature zero, else the pizza would stretch and distort.
-This stops the pizza from drooping!
+To stop the pizza from dropping, you fold the pizza in half, setting one of the principle curvatures to be nonzero.
+A Pizza is intrensically flat, so it must have gaussian curvature zero.
+This forces the other principle curvature to be zero.
+Therefore, the line along the base of your fold must be straight, stopping the pizza from drooping.

 Surfaces with gaussian curvature zero are called Developable surfaces.
 I imagine this is because they can be “developed”, rolled out of flat sheets.
 This is a very efficient way to manufacture three dimensional curved objects.
 I’d like to tell you about this sculpture showing an interesting developable surface.
 It’s about three feet across, quite sturdy, and quick to make.